 We have never hidden the fact we love to go on adventures, the fact that my daughter is ridiculously curious about everything makes our adventures even more fun!

 Recently, having been included to take part in the Brit Mums Barny Challenge, we were sent packs of the new Barny sponge bars – the bear shaped snacks which are individually packed with 5 in a box, very handy for including in school lunch packs!
-The fact they are shaped as bears makes the sponge cake bars even more yummy according to Liv!
+The fact they are shaped as bears makes the sponge cake bars even more yummy according to Mini Me!
 There are two variants of sponge bears with a hidden milk flavoured centre and also a hidden chocolate centre.
 Not only are the Barny bears perfect for lunchboxes… but also little adventurers too!
 Especially as they contain no artificial colours or artificial preservatives.

 My daughter appears to have a fascination of snails.
 Weirdly enough she loves them, gives them names, lettuce leaves and encourages them to ‘come out and play’.
 I think there is a reason they stay in their shells!
 Though it would explain why Gary the Snail is her favourite Spongebob Squarepants character!